exonum/exonum-doc/src/dev/contributing.md

 To contribute a patch, the workflow is as follows:

-- Fork repository
+- Fork the relevant repository
+- Create a topic branch
+- Push commits to the branch
-- Create topic branch
+- Create a pull request for merging the topic branch

-- Commit patches
+### Adding Commits

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason do not mix any formatting fixes